ngs-course/ngs-course.github.io/Course_Materials/variant_annotation/tutorial/hpg-variant.md

 Maybe part of the variants in a dataset do not meet your requirements for a future analysis, so you want to remove them from the dataset.
 For example, if you want to filter by coverage (the sum in all samples), you should run:

-    hpg-var-vcf filter -v CEU.exon.2010_03.genotypes.vcf --coverage 9000 --save-rejected --config /home/parallels/course/variant_annotation/hpg-variant-1.0/
+    ./hpg-var-vcf filter -v examples/CEU.exon.2010_03.genotypes.vcf --coverage 9000 --save-rejected --outdir filter_coverage

-This way, the file /tmp/variant/CEU.exon.2010_03.genotypes.vcf.filtered will contain all variants with DP over 9000!!
+This way, the file CEU.exon.2010_03.genotypes.vcf.filtered will contain all variants with DP over 9000!!
 The save-rejected option saves the variants with less DP in the file /tmp/variant/CEU.exon.2010_03.genotypes.vcf.rejected.
 You can omit it if you prefer to save space.

 #### Statistics